Skip to main content | Skip to section menu | Access keys.

 • clean foil can be recycled in your blue bin,

-• Foil bags used for food eg. crisps are a composite of materials that are not currently recycled at the kerbside.
+• Foil bags used for food eg crisps are a mix of materials that are not currently recycled and should be placed in your green bin.

 Asbestos